 Harm reduction is a public-health movement that aims to minimize the legal, medical and community-related impact of substance use.
 It incorporates a range of policies and initiatives that are designed to facilitate safe-as-possible substance use while simultaneously encouraging prevention and treatment when people are ready.
 Learn more about harm reduction, the data behind it, and its pros and cons.

 A Look at Harm Reduction from Both Sides

-Harm reduction is sometimes considered controversial because.
-While it ultimately discourages substance use and encourages treatment, it also takes less of an “enforcement” approach to dealing with substance use and more of a “management” approach.
+Harm reduction is sometimes considered controversial because, while it ultimately discourages substance use and encourages treatment, it also takes less of an “enforcement” approach to dealing with substance use and more of a “management” approach.

 Proponents argue that harm reduction takes a pragmatic, compassionate, and realistic look at a problem that has only gotten worse through current punitive and legally focused tactics.
-Opponents claim that it creates a permissive culture around substance abuse, makes communities less safe, and increases mortality rates, and that the term itself is generally a misnomer.
-In a time when more people than ever are dying from drug overdose, and many are still contracting different types of diseases from drug use, many argue that harm reduction is the best way to keep people safe while they’re using.
+Opponents claim that it creates a permissive culture around substance abuse, makes communities less safe, and increases mortality rates and that the term itself is generally a misnomer.
+In a time when more people than ever are dying from drug overdoses, and many are still contracting different types of diseases from drug use, many argue that harm reduction is the best way to keep people safe while they’re using.

 What Does Harm Reduction ACTUALLY Mean?

 Harm reduction, in practical application, is an umbrella term used to describe a series of interventions.
 These initiatives are generally funded by either community organizations or private entities.
 Some examples of harm reduction include, but are not limited to: